 Williams' departure was announced ahead of Sarah Drew's return on the May 6, 2021 episode in season 17, which reunited Jackson and April and provided closure for fans and for that relationship.
-The 40-year-old actor's final Grey's episode aired May 20.
-“I will forever be grateful for the boundless opportunities provided me by Shonda, the network, studio, fellow cast mates, our incredible crew, Krista [Vernoff], Ellen [Pompeo] and Debbie [Allen].
+The 41-year-old actor's final Grey's episode aired May 20, 2021, though he would later return for the 400th episode a year later alongside Drew.
+“I will forever be grateful for the boundless opportunities provided me by Shonda, the network, studio, fellow castmates, our incredible crew, Krista [Vernoff], Ellen [Pompeo] and Debbie [Allen].
 As an actor, director and person, I have been obscenely lucky to learn so much from so many and I thank our beautiful fans, who breathe so much energy and appreciation into our shared worlds," Williams said in a statement to ET.
 "The experience and endurance born of creating nearly 300 hours of leading global television is a gift I’ll carry always.
 I am immensely proud of our work, our impact and to be moving forward with so many tools, opportunities, allies and dear friends.”

 Giacomo Gianniotti (Dr. Andrew DeLuca)